senbrow/CS160-Testcases/README.md

   testcases
 * `make invalid_testcases` will test your SIMPLE program against the invalid testcases
+* `make testing` will test your SIMPLE program against all the testcases

 ```
 INVALID_TESTS := ${shell find . -name "invalid.*"}